Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Magnetic anisotropy of a garnet film grown on a (210)-oriented substrate

 \end{widetext} Importantly, Eq.\,(\ref{Eq:Torque}) clearly demonstrates that the strength and the direction of the torque acting on the magnetization due to the induced changes of any anisotropy constants $\Delta K$ as well as due to ultrafast opto-magnetic effects are determined by the initial orientation of the magnetization.

 Dependence of the torque (\ref{Eq:Torque}) on the initial magnetization direction makes iron garnet films grown on (210)-oriented substrates the model media to explore experimentally laser-induced changes of the magnetic anisotropy parameters $\Delta K$.
-Once the out-of plane orientation of the magnetization is defined by the magnetic anisotropy, the external magnetic field $\mathbf{H}_\mathrm{ext}$ of tunable strength applied along the hard axis provides gradual change of the equilibrium orientation of the magnetization.
+Indeed, the external magnetic field $\mathbf{H}_\mathrm{ext}$ of tunable strength applied along the hard axis $x$ gradually changes the equilibrium orientation of the magnetization.
 Therefore, this should favor experimental detection of the magnetization dynamics excited due to the changes of the anisotropy parameters and, moreover, can allow one to determine their relative contributions.
 It is also important to emphasize that the character of the magnetization dynamics excited due to the such changes would be strongly dependent on the time scale of the involved processes.
 Generally speaking, it should occur on a time scale shorter than the characteristic time of the magnetization precession.
 If it is not the case, then one can expect slow deflection movement of the magnetization towards a new equilibrium position instead of the precessional motion.

-We note that, when deriving the expression for the torque (\ref{Eq:Torque}), we neglected a possible change of the saturation magnetization $\Delta M_S(t)$ due to the laser-induced demagnetization.\cite{Kimel-PRL2002,Ogasawara-PRL2005} This is justified because the demagnetization in dielectrics occurs on a time scale of several hundreds of picoseconds, which is longer than the typical period ~100\,ps of precession in magnetic garnet films.
+We note that, when deriving the expression for the torque (\ref{Eq:Torque}), we neglected a possible change of the saturation magnetization $\Delta M_S(t)$ due to the laser-induced demagnetization.
+This is justified because the optically-driven demagnetization in dielectrics triggered by optical pulses occurs on a time scale of several hundreds of picoseconds,\cite{Kimel-PRL2002,Ogasawara-PRL2005} which is longer than the typical period of ~100\,ps of precession in magnetic garnet films.
 Therefore, the demagnetization, although resulting in the changes of demagnetizing field $\Delta\mathbf{H}_\mathrm{d}$, is not expected to contribute to the torque (\ref{Eq:Torque}).
-The validity of this assumption was verified experimentally as explained in Sec.\,\ref{Sec-results}.
+The validity of this assumption was verified experimentally as discussed in the Appendix\,\ref{App-demagnetization}.